slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 For our toolchain we are going to use [Vite](https://vitejs.dev/).
 Vite bundles your code quickly, has great debugging support, and allows you to easily support JSX, TypeScript, and different CSS flavors.
 To get started with Vite, let's first build a simple web application.
 Later we will convert Simon over to React using Vite.
 This will teach you what you need to know in order to move your startup to React.

-To create a new React based web application using Vite, open your console and run the following commands:
+To create a new React-based web application using Vite, open your console and run the following commands:

 ```sh
 npm create vite@latest demoVite -- --template react